rodosilva/newPosts/Terraform-Associate/index.md

 The imported information is also present in `terraform.tfstate` so we can inspect it.

 Since we are importing and incorporating the configuration on the resource block.
 Once we execute `terraform plan` we should not see any change to be made.

+When importing a resource using `terraform import`, you need to provide both the resource address (e.g., `aws_instance.web`) and the resource ID (e.g., `i-abdcef12345`) to uniquely identify the resource being imported.
+This information is crucial for Terraform to manage the imported resource correctly.

 ### Terraform Workspaces
 We can use the same configuration directory to create multiple infrastructure environments.